After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 From the boat to the beach

-A walk through the woods, with an armadillo along the way!
+A walk through the woods, with a few armadillo along the way!

-No sooner did we turn away from the beach, to head over to the Carnegie ruins, and we saw a group of horses grazing in the field along the path.
+No sooner did we turn away from the beach, to head over to the Carnegie ruins, and we saw a group of horses grazing in the field along the path, and the field by the Captains House, Ranger Station, c.
+1900.

 Wild Horses were literally at every turn, and they are oblivious to your presence. ❤️